andrelclucato/querido-diario-comunidade/docs/en/source/using/public-api.rst

 .. image:: https://querido-diario-static.nyc3.cdn.digitaloceanspaces.com/docs/api-docs.png

 **Schemas** describe objects and their details.
-Through them, you can get to know the data that Querido Diário stores and its types.
+Through them, you can get to know the data that Dear Diary stores and its types.

 .. image:: https://querido-diario-static.nyc3.cdn.digitaloceanspaces.com/docs/api-gazetteitem.png